kyma-project/kyma/docs/serverless/08-08-logging-in-to-private-packages-registry.md

 type: Tutorials
 ---

-This tutorial shows how you can login in to private package registry through define credentials in Secret.
+Serverless allows you to consume private packages in your Functions.
+This tutorial shows how you can log into a private package registry by defining credentials in a Secret custom resource (CR).

 ## Steps

-### Create a Secret
+### Create a Secret CR for your Node.js or Python Functions.
+You can also create one combined Secret CR for both runtimes.

 <div tabs name="override" group="external-packages-registry">
   <details>